 I’m beyond thrilled with the response to my book. — God’s Patient Pursuit of My Soul.
-It just might help you see where God is revealing Himself to you.
+“It’s real insight into living life in the light.”
+Marion Roach Smith.

 Author: Chris Manion

 Publisher: Redemption Press

 Release Date: Feb.
 2017

 Tags: memoir, Christian businesswoman, How to hear God’s voice

 Click here for a link to Amazon